Last updated 20-Mar-2022

 FSD is effectively a few expensive features today and buying into the future potential.
 EAP, if available, if buying the extra features today for a lower price.
 With the advent of a monthly subscription to FSD, EAP feels the more sensible option, buy the core features you will use, and as and when you need the FSD features, simple subscribe for the month.

 The battery choice is now largely a question of range.
-The shortest range is the M3 SR+ and we'd advise buying the Long Range if possible as we believe a comfortable 200 mile range in winter will be the minimum future drivers will look for and residual values may fall most as a result.
+The shortest range is the M3 SR+ (renamed in 2022 to be just the Rear wheel driver or RWD model) and we'd advise buying the Long Range if possible as we believe a 250 mile range in winter will be the minimum future drivers will look for and residual values may fall most as a result.
 As mentioned above, performance models are a consideration, but otherwise the Long Range cars are in our opinion the smart choice.

 It is often said that Tesla do not discount.
-We would clarify this and say Tesla do not negotiate the price on a given car, but they do discount from time to time and out Guide to saving money when buying a Tesla talks about the best timne of year to buy and how to find the best prices.
+We would clarify this and say Tesla do not negotiate the price on a given car, but they do discount from time to time and our Guide to saving money when buying a Tesla talks about the best time of year to buy and how to find the best prices.

 Depreciation is also a common question as the cost to buy the car is often less important than the cost to own the car including depreciation.
 Depreciation has been historically quite varied with long periods of time where a car seems to hold its value and then an event may cause a significant drop in price.
-We're currently seeing quite low depreciation on the M3 and MY however a significant announcement or launch of a new model, either by Tesla or a competitor could change things over night.
+You can find details on Tesla Depreciation for most models and countries here.
+Of course, past depreciation is no guarantee of what the future holds.

 Our brief thoughts on the cars to buy and why: